squaremo/rabbit.js/index.md

-To send to SUB sockets or receive from PUB sockets, publish or bind (or subscribe in the case of STOMP) to the exchange with the same name as given to `#connect`.
+To send to SUB sockets or receive from PUB sockets, publish or bind (or subscribe in the case of STOMP) to the exchange with the same name as given to `#connect` and the exchange type given in the `routing` option.

-PUSH, PULL, REQ and REP sockets use non-exclusive queues named for the argument given to `connect`.
-If you are replying via AMQP or STOMP, be sure to follow the convention of sending the response to the queue given in the `'replyTo'` property of the request message, and copying the `'correlationId'` property from the request in the reply.
-If you are requesting via AMQP or STOMP, at least supply a `replyTo`, and consider supplying a `correlationId`.
+PUSH, PULL, TASK, WORKER, REQ and REP sockets use non-exclusive queues named for the argument given to `connect`.

+If you are replying to a REQ socket via AMQP or STOMP, be sure to follow the convention of sending the response to the queue given in the `'replyTo'` property of the request message, and copying the `'correlationId'` property from the request in the reply.
+If you are REQuesting via AMQP or STOMP, at least supply a `replyTo`, and consider supplying a `correlationId`, so you can reorder responses.

 The option `'persistent'` relates both to the `durable` property of queues and to the `deliveryMode` property given to messages.
 If a